aureus123/catalogs/results/README.md

 We now enumerate those errors found by comparing CD and SD.
-In case more than one parameter mismatches for the same star, columns dist1 and dist2 are only reported for the comparison of the parameter with larger difference:
+In case more than one parameter mismatches for the same star, columns dist1 and dist2 are only reported for the comparison of the parameter with the largest difference:

 | Star | Parameter | current | corrected | dist1 | dist2 |
 | --- | --- | --- | --- | --- | --- |